 “Lara St. John happens to be a volcanic violinist with a huge, fabulous tone that pours out of her like molten lava.
 She has technique to burn and plays at a constant high heat.”
 Los Angeles Times

-Canadian-born violinist Lara St. John has been described as "something of a phenomenon" by The Strad and a “high-powered soloist” by the New York Times.
+Canadian-born violinist Lara St. John has been described as “something of a phenomenon” by The Strad and as a “high-powered soloist” by The New York Times.

-She has traveled to Latin America for appearances with the Simón Bolívar Youth Orchestra of Venezuela, the Sao Paulo Symphony, Rio de Janeiro’s Orquestra Sinfonica Brasileira, Orquestra Filarmônica de Minas Gerais, Orquesta Sinfónica Nacional del Ecuador, Orquesta Sinfónica Nacional de México, the SODRE in Montevideo, the Mexico National Symphony Orchestra and the Sociedad Filarmónica de Lima in Peru.
+St. John has traveled to Latin America for appearances with the Simón Bolívar Youth Orchestra of Venezuela, the Sao Paulo Symphony, Rio de Janeiro’s Orquestra Sinfonica Brasileira, SODRE in Montevideo, and the Sociedad Filarmónica de Lima in Peru.

 The Los Angeles Times wrote “Lara St. John happens to be a volcanic violinist with a huge, fabulous tone that pours out of her like molten lava.
 She has technique to burn and plays at a constant high heat.”

 St. John created her own label, Ancalagon, in 1999, and has recorded with the Royal Philharmonic, the Simon Bolivar Youth Orchestra of Venezuela, and The Knights, for which she won the Juno award in 2011 for her Mozart album.
 Her Bach: The Six Sonatas and Partitas album was the best-selling double album on iTunes in 2007.